Frequently Asked Questions

 What is the ratio of staff to students?

 PALS Autism School provides schooling and programming year-round with a 2:3 instructor to student ratio.
-For some students requiring more hands-on attention, we provide a 1:1 ratio to ensure their needs are met.
+For some students requiring more support, we provide a 1:1 ratio to ensure their needs are met.

 Do students receive a diploma once they finish the program?